Our safari started at Old Bridge Backpackers. They organize the tours in partnership with the Lebolu Safari outfit we had chosen.

 Once in the reserve, camp was set up quickly.
 Here are a few pictures of camp life….

 Birds in camp kept me entertained.
 The weavers, and there are lots of species in Botswana, are an interesting group.
 Like our orioles they build intricate nests.
 Watching the birds weave is amazing.
 They build the nests on the tips of branches to prevent larger animals and snakes from getting the eggs and young.
+It’s now known they all pitch in to build the main nest and the nests vary from colony to colony…a sort of cultural construction technique.
+The dominant female lays the eggs.
+The others help feed the young and sleep in U-shaped roosts that have openings on both ends.
 Because the winds are normally from the east, the nests are always on the west side of the tree.
 It’s a useful natural compass.

 Here is a sample of what we saw on our drives around the reserve….